uikit/uikit-site/docs/pages/sass.md

 When you have [installed UIkit](installation.md) with sources you will find the UIkit Sass version within the _/src/scss_ folder.
 The Sass version allows you to include customizations in the build process, rather than manually overwriting a lot of CSS rules by hand.

-**Note** Sass allows two different syntax version: Sass and SCSS.
+**Note** Sass allows two different syntax versions: Sass and SCSS.
 UIkit makes use of the SCSS syntax.

 ***